 - While teachers do switch schools, total annual turnover within the California State Teachers’ Retirement System (CalSTRS) is only 6%, including both separations and retirement.
 In contrast, annual turnover in private sector employment is about 40%.

 Based on this profile, our study compared how California teachers fare under CalSTRS pension, compared to an idealized 401(k) with predictable investment returns and no individual investor mistakes.
 Of course, such a 401(k) does not exist in the real world.
 Even so, we found that 6 out of 7 California teachers (86%) are better off under the CalSTRS DB pension, and would lose significant retirement income under a perfectly invested 401(k).
-(See Figure 8 below; click to enlarge.)
+(See Figure 8 below.)
 Most teachers would see a 20-40% reduction in retirement income under an idealized 401(k).

 Note: Our study was funded by CalSTRS.
 It’s worth mentioning that CalSTRS and the study authors responded to two separate requests from anti-pension researchers for the underlying data last year, but thus far have not heard any challenges to our key findings regarding the career profiles of active teachers.
 Those findings can easily be replicated if anyone bothers to do the math, but it doesn’t serve anti-pension advocates to do so.